edauterman/larch/README.md

 ```
 This script will output a plot in `larch/scripts/out_plots/plot_cost.png`.

 Note that this figure looks slightly different than the figure in the submission draft.
-This is due to a bug in the script.
+This is due to a bug in the script that we fixed since submission time.
 We include a corrected figure below.

 <img src="https://github.com/edauterman/larch/blob/main/scripts/ref_plots/plot_cost.png" width="400">